mantl/mantl/roles/marathon/README.rst

 Mesos' leader mode, Marathon can run on as many servers as you like and will elect a leader among nodes using :doc:`zookeeper`.

+Keep Marathon servers close to Mesos leaders for best performance;
+they talk back and forth quite a lot to keep the services in the cluster in a good state.
+Placing them on the same machines would work.

 Variables
 ---------